 Although blood ties and marriage certificates do not necessarily define a relationship, they matter.
 This is especially true in wrongful death cases.
 Not any relative of the deceased can claim compensation.
 To find out who can, a brief overview of the available options may help.

-Who Can Hire a Wrongful Death Lawyer in Henderson, NV and Claim Compensation?
+Who Should Hire a Wrongful Death Lawyer?

 Nevada laws encourage only close relatives to file a wrongful death lawsuit.
 They can be: